Identification of model parameters in Engee

 As a result of running the model, we get 500 seconds of signal.
 Here is a graph of the last 200 seconds:

-- column of data generated by the dynamic model (reference parameters and error),c
+time– time column,m– a column of data generated by the dynamic model (reference parameters and error),c– a column of data generated by the reference model (executed as code).

-- start the dynamic model to synthesise the model data
+- Run a dynamic model to synthesize the model data

-- find the parameters of all the model links in the correct order (assuming that the signal allows us to guess the topology of the model, or that we already know it).
+- select the parameters of all the links of the model in the correct order (we assume that the signal allows us to guess the topology of the model, or that we already know it)

-- check that after subtracting systematic components from the input signal, the result is normally distributed noise.
+- check that after subtracting the systematic components from the input signal, a normally distributed noise is obtained

-- fit the parameters into the Engee Function block code and check that the models match each other.
+- insert the parameters into the Engee Function block code and check how well the models match each other.

 Synthesis of model data